erlingrj/auction-accelerator/notes.md

 ## Log

+### Feb 9: More dataflow
+- meeting with milica
+-> Do software simulations to see how a "fuzzy" approach would do -> If not we NEED to stall between data MUX and the PEs to get the correct prices

+### Feb 3: Dataflow
+- Proposal here:
+1. When start goes high we initialzie the qUnassigned with all the agents.
+2. Memory controller has the dequeue side of that queue
+3. Memory controller dequeues and the enqueues them into the qRequested
+4. AuctionController has the dequeue of qRequested and also the enqueue of qUnassigned
+5. This way we get a beautifully decoupled arch

+### Feb 2: Memory controller seems to work
+- Using Verilator backend solved the timing issues of Chiseltester
+- Moving towards a streaming architecture rather than a central controller architecture.
+- The controller still passes the prices to the PEs and maintains the free and assigned vec's.
+- Probably wanna assign one BRAM per AA and have a small part of it be the result.
+- Q: What happens if a price isnt updated correctly?
+A: It still works

+### Jan 27: MemoryController getting there
+- Made a simpler Memory Controller that can access the main memory and mask the result and pass to DD
+- Fucking wierd problem with ChiselTester.
+The timing is all wierd getting signals that are high for only half a CC
+- Next time: check out lates version of chisel-tester (publishLocal??) and see if that fixes it
+- Then Its on to the AuctionController and then we can try to get this thing UP AND RUNNING GAWD DAMN IT
+- Also think about moving data to/from BRAM.

+### January 22 SearchTask done
+- Its done but it is un-pipelined.
+But that can easily be fixed later. as long as we dont make it dependent on that oter places
+- Fixed PE also but next time update the tests.
+- Currently DataDistributor always requests memWidth from the memory.
+It probably should be it shouldnt be necessary to need the whole

 ### January 18 SearchTask
 - We need to consider cases when nPEs are less then problemsize maybe currently forget about optimizing it?